What is ibandronic acid?

 • problems with the way the gums heal.

 It is important to avoid having any dental treatment that could affect your jawbone when you are having bisphosphonates.
-This includes having a tooth or root removed or dental implants put in.
+This includes having a tooth or root removed, or dental implants put in.
 You can still have fillings, gum treatments or a scale and polish.
+Your healthcare team can tell you more.

 To reduce your risk of developing jaw problems, your doctor will advise you to: